An Expert’s Bona Fide Guide: Life as a Forensic NP

 Forensic nurse practitioners (NPs) combine the nursing, forensic, and legal sciences to bring safety, medical treatment, and justice to their patients.
 Within a specialized practice setting (such as primary care, acute care, pediatrics, women’s health, or psychiatric mental health), they apply a core forensic nursing education that informs a holistic, patient-centered, trauma-aware approach to the traditional NP role.

 Forensic NPs are expertly equipped to treat patients who are victims of violence or trauma, both in the acute event and over the long term, and address any associated health concerns.
 But they also diagnose and treat more traditional patients with different social determinants of health, and coordinate care that matches those patients’ unique needs.
-Whether at the bedside, in the courtroom, or in the classroom, forensic NPs apply a compassionate, professional, and investigative mindset that puts the wellbeing of the patient first.
+Whether at the bedside, in the courtroom, or in the classroom, forensic NPs apply a compassionate, professional, and investigative mindset that puts the well-being of the patient first.

-This year’s Forensic Nurses Week takes place from November 5-11, 2023.
+This year’s Forensic Nurses Week takes place from November 4-10, 2024.
 It’s a time to raise awareness around the importance of forensic nursing, and also an opportunity to appreciate the expertise and dedication of today’s forensic NPs.

 To learn more about the evolution of the forensic NP, read on.

-Dr. Patricia Speck is a Professor and Coordinator of the Advanced Forensic Nursing Program at the University of Alabama at Birmingham.
-She received her Master of Nursing in Primary Care and her Doctor of Nursing Science in Public Health Nursing from the University of Tennessee Health Science Center (UTHSC) College of Nursing in Memphis.
+Dr. Patricia Speck is a Professor and coordinator of the advanced forensic nursing program at the University of Alabama at Birmingham.
+She received her master of nursing in primary care and her doctor of nursing science in public health nursing from the University of Tennessee Health Science Center (UTHSC) College of Nursing in Memphis.

-Dr. Speck was Founding Member of the International Association of Forensic Nurses (1992), the Academy of Forensic Nurses (2018), the Forensic Nursing Certification Board (2018), and the Nursing Section at the American Academy of Forensic Sciences (2021).
+Dr. Speck was a Founding Member of the International Association of Forensic Nurses (1992), the Academy of Forensic Nurses (2018), the Forensic Nursing Certification Board (2018), and the Nursing Section at the American Academy of Forensic Sciences (2021).
 She served as President of the International Association of Forensic Nurses (2003-2004), and the recipient of Achievement, Distinguished Fellow, and Ann W. Burgess Research Awards.
 She is also a Fellow of the American Academy of Forensic Sciences (2008), a Distinguished Fellow of the Academy of Forensic Nursing (2018), and a Fellow of the American Academy of Nurses (2002).
 Dr. Speck received the Lifetime Professional Impact Award from End Violence Against Women International in 2017.

 The Evolving Role of Forensic NPs